Quadratic Equations in Graph Products of Groups and the Exponent of Periodicity: Introduction

 We believe that \prref{pm:hugo} has a positive answer, but so far we have only been able to prove this conjecture in restricted cases.
 The state of the art (as it is known to the authors to date) is reported in our paper \cite{DiekertNT2026arxiv}, which provides a positive result for quadratic equations (with certain regular constraints) and for equations with at most two variables.

 The support for our conjecture (that Problem~\ref{pm:hugo} has a positive answer) is based on the fact that Makanin's algorithm, which decides whether $U=V$ is solvable, can be modified to decide whether there are infinitely many solution.
 This has been shown by Plandowski and Schubert \cite{PlandowskiS2018tcs}.
-Their reduction is astonishingly simply, so it is worth to explain it in a few lines (without taking into account complexity).
+The reduction is simple, so we briefly explain it.

+Consider any finite system of word equations~$\cS$.
+For satisfiability, that is deciding the existence of a \solu, it is enough to consider a shortest \solu.
+If its exponent of periodicity is sufficiently large, then, by \cite{hme76}, a shortest \solu generates for every $n\in \N$ another \solu having an exponent of periodicity larger than~$n$.

-Consider any finite system of word equations $\cS$.
-All we need is an effective upper bound (in terms of the input size) on the maximal exponent of periodicity $\exp(\sigma)$ for a solution $\sigma$ minimizing the total length $\sum_{(U=V) \in \cS}|\sigma(UV)|$.
-Given such a computable bound $f$, we can decide whether there are infinitely many solutions as follows: Suppose the input size of the equation is $n$ and we have $N=f(n)$.
-Then Makanin's algorithm produces, see \eg \cite[p.~432]{die98lothaire}, a finite directed \emph{search graph} $\mathcal{M}(\cS, N)$ describing all solutions in the set
+However, for deciding whether~$\cS$ has infinitely many \solu, it does not suffice to consider just shortest \solu{s}.
+Let $n=\Abs{\cS}$ be the input size of the system.\footnote{Say, $\Abs{\cS}=1 +|\Gam| + |\cX|+\sum_{(U=V)\in \cS} |UV|$.} We need an effective upper bound (in terms of~$n$) on the maximal exponent of periodicity $\exp(\sigma)$ for a solution $\sigma$ minimizing the total length $\sum_{(U=V) \in \cS}|\sigma(UV)|$.
+Given such a computable upper bound $n\mapsto f(n)$, we can decide whether there are infinitely many solutions as follows: It is known (see \eg \cite[p.~432]{die98lothaire}) that Makanin's algorithm produces for every $N$, a finite directed \emph{search graph} $\mathcal{M}(\cS, N)$ describing all solutions in the set